filecoin-project/lotus-docs/content/en/docs/developers/developer-network.md

     wget -c https://golang.org/dl/go1.16.4.linux-amd64.tar.gz -O - | sudo tar -xz -C /usr/local && echo 'export PATH=$PATH:/usr/local/go/bin' >> ~/.bashrc && source ~/.bashrc
     ```

-## Environment set up
+## Environment setup

 Dev-nets use slightly different binaries to those used in the Filecoin mainnet.
-This section shows you how to set up the Lotus environment and build those binaries.
+This section shows you how to setup the Lotus environment and build those binaries.

 1. Create the following environment variable in your terminal: